kkkokili/Express_Deployed_Weather_Fetch_Web_APP/README.md

 # Express_Deployed_Weather_Fetch_Web_APP

 ### The Express Deployed Weather Fetch Web APP utilizes the data of [Open Weather API](https://openweathermap.org/api) as raw material.
-It first presents a web page where users could input the latitude and longitude of a location, and then the weather condition in the moment as well as that in the next 7 days will be loaded.
+It first presents a web page where users could input the latitude and longitude of a location, and then the realtime weather condition in the moment as well as that in the next 7 days will be loaded.

 ## SKILLS:
 #### It covers the knowledge of **_HTML, CSS, Bootstrap,  Js, backend Node.js and  Express**